EDUCA-DRONES/Colibri_CF/docs/README.md

-Documentation created with AI, human-generated version with corrections coming soon.
+Documentation created with AI and reviewed by humans, human-generated version with corrections coming soon.